 Node OpenFMB Management Service Layer checks that services are reading from and writing to topics while processing data.
 CPU and memory usage can also be verified.

-Node OpenFMB Management Service Layer connects with cloud Management Services Administration to report node health information.
+Node OpenFMB Management Service Layer connects with remote Management Services Administration to report node health information.

-REQ.26.7 OpenFMB Framework Technical Architecture
+RMQ.26.7 OpenFMB Framework Technical Architecture

-REQ.26.7.1 OpenFMB Profile Schemas
+RMQ.26.7.1 OpenFMB Profile Schemas

 XML Schema Definition (XSD) is the platform specific representation of OpenFMB Data Profiles.
 XSD are available in machine readable format.

+Based on the PIM model structure in UML, the OpenFMB XSD can be generated as a single XSD or individual profile XSDs.
+For this release, a single namespace XSD is provided.

-REQ.26.7.2 OpenFMB Publish-Subscribe Middleware Reference Implementation
+RMQ.26.7.2 OpenFMB Publish-Subscribe Middleware Reference Implementation

-REQ.26.7.2.1 OpenFMB Publish-Subscribe Middleware Introduction
+RMQ.26.7.2.1 OpenFMB Publish-Subscribe Middleware Introduction

 OpenFMB utilizes publish – subscribe middleware to effectively deliver information from one or more publishing sources to a potentially large number of subscribers in various areas that are interested in the information.